 Jeffrey A. Tucker is Editorial Director for the American Institute for Economic Research.
 He is the author of many thousands of articles in the scholarly and popular press and eight books in 5 languages, most recently The Market Loves You.
+He is also the editor of The Best of Mises.
 He speaks widely on topics of economics, technology, social philosophy, and culture.
 He is available for speaking and interviews via his email.
 Tw | FB | LinkedIn

 Jeffrey A. Tucker

 Ever since the invention of cryptocurrency, people have asked whether governments will just create their own to compete directly with private issuance.
 Many governments have talked about doing so.
 In the greatest of ironies, it was Venezuela (socialist “paradise” of hunger, poverty, and massive emigration) that has made the most public attempt with the pre-sale of a new token called the Petro.
 It was a fiasco.